rajarshisarkar/Projects/README.md

 Decipher - an Online Treasure Hunt is a game in which players or treasure hunters search for answers to the questions given online.
 The answers or clues can be hidden anywhere on the Internet.
 Players use clues and hints given along with the question to get the answer.
 Once they enter the correct answer they are presented with the next question until they have finished all the questions.

-Tech Used: HTML, PHP, JavaScript, JQuery, CSS, MySQL, WampServer.
+Technologies Used: HTML, PHP, JavaScript, JQuery, CSS, MySQL, WampServer.

 ##Graphical Password Authentication System

 Graphical passwords provide a promising alternative to traditional alphanumeric passwords.
 They are attractive since people usually remember pictures better than words.
 It is an authentication system that works by having the user select from images, in a specific order, presented in a graphical user interface .
 For this reason, the graphical-password approach is sometimes called graphical user authentication (GUA).
 Graphical passwords may offer better security than text-based passwords because many people, in an attempt to memorize text-based passwords, The system combines graphical and text-based passwords trying to achieve the best of both worlds.
 It also provides multi-factor authentication in a friendly intuitive system.

-Tech Used: HTML, PHP, JavaScript, JQuery, CSS, MySQL, WampServer.
+Technologies Used: HTML, PHP, JavaScript, JQuery, CSS, MySQL, WampServer.

 ##Modification-to-edX-Platform